 As you go through the process, keep doing that same home studio test.
 Keep it as similar to the first time you did it and keep repeating it until all of those sound reflections and background noise have gone away.

-There might be some things you have to accept about your new home studio.
+There might be some things you just have to accept about your new homemade recording studio.
 You may find that even though you get no more sound reflections, every day at 4pm a bus drops kids off outside your house and there’s a lot of noise.
 Just try to control as much as you can and if it turns out there are certain times you can’t record, learn from it and work around them.

 Little things can change a lot about your recording, so you really have to make sure that your recording environment is kept the same and your recording quality and sound are both repeatable.